rngoodman/co-occurrence-analysis/README.md

 1. Screen one or many `.fasta` file(s) against a database with [abricate](https://github.com/tseemann/abricate).
 2. [Read the data into R](https://another-goodman.github.io/co-occurrence-analysis/Co-occurrence-analysis-of-AMR-genes.html#reading-in-data).
 3. [Wrangle the data](https://another-goodman.github.io/co-occurrence-analysis/Co-occurrence-analysis-of-AMR-genes.html#wrangling-the-abricate-table) by [pre-processing](https://another-goodman.github.io/co-occurrence-analysis/Co-occurrence-analysis-of-AMR-genes.html#pre-processing-the-dataset) and [creating a count table](https://another-goodman.github.io/co-occurrence-analysis/Co-occurrence-analysis-of-AMR-genes.html#creating-a-count-table).
-4. Use the [cooccur package](https://griffithdan.github.io/pages/code_and_data/cooccur.html) to [create a cooccur object](https://another-goodman.github.io/co-occurrence-analysis/Co-occurrence-analysis-of-AMR-genes.html#creating-a-cooccur-object) and [visulise it as a heatmap](https://another-goodman.github.io/co-occurrence-analysis/Co-occurrence-analysis-of-AMR-genes.html#plotting-cooccurence-using-pheatmap).
+4. Use the [cooccur package](https://griffithdan.github.io/pages/code_and_data/cooccur.html) to [create a cooccur object](https://another-goodman.github.io/co-occurrence-analysis/Co-occurrence-analysis-of-AMR-genes.html#creating-a-cooccur-object) and [visualise it as a heatmap](https://another-goodman.github.io/co-occurrence-analysis/Co-occurrence-analysis-of-AMR-genes.html#plotting-cooccurence-using-pheatmap).

-The code is organised in a way code can be used for any table produced by [abricate](https://github.com/tseemann/abricate) to screen against a database of genes.
+The code is organised to be used for any table produced by [abricate](https://github.com/tseemann/abricate) to screen against a database of genes.

 ## Introduction